 Enable USB Debugging

-None of the methods above fix Samsung Galaxy S10/S10+ that is not connecting to PC issue?
-Try to enable USB debugging on your phone.
+If none of the methods above fixes the issue, try to enable USB debugging on your phone.

 1. Go to Settings and tap About phone